 Website redesign requirements define what must be included before design or development begins.
-Use this checklist to avoid missed pages, broken SEO, or unclear success metrics.
+Use this checklist to avoid missed pages, broken SEO, or unclear success metrics during launch.

 Need an audit to inform requirements?
 Use the website audit tool or website UX audit.